William Frantz Elementary School: Integration

 In summer of 1960, Ruby Bridges was one of six African-American children in New Orleans to pass the test that determined whether or not the black children would go to the all-white school.
 However, two students decided to stay at their old school, and three were transferred to Mcdonogh No. 19.
 Ruby was the only one assigned to William Frantz.
 Her father was initially reluctant, but her mother felt strongly that the move was needed not only to give her own daughter a better education, but to "take this step forward ... for all African-American children."
 Her mother finally convinced her father to let her go to the school.

 The court-ordered first day of integrated schools in New Orleans, November 14, 1960, was commemorated by Norman Rockwell in the painting The Problem We All Live With.
 As Bridges describes it, "Driving up I could see the crowd, but living in New Orleans, I actually thought it was Mardi Gras.
 There was a large crowd of people outside of the school.
 They were throwing things and shouting, and that sort of goes on in New Orleans at Mardi Gras."
 Former United States Deputy Marshal Charles Burks later recalled, "She showed a lot of courage.
 She never cried.
 She didn't whimper.
 She just marched along like a little soldier, and we're all very very proud of her."

 The Problem We All Live With was later displayed in the White House during the presidency of Barack Obama.

 Post-integration

-In 2005 Frantz was put on the National Register of Historic Places.